micts/DecisionTrees-LinkPrediction/README.md

 * *Resource Allocation*
 * *Assocation Strength*.

 After calculation, each of these metrics can be loaded using the NetworkName_load_metrics.py script.
 The HDDT and C4.5 trees are implemented in WEKA.
 Due to the huge imbalance in some of these data sets, we have under sampled the data to an imbalance of 1:10, and saved them to .arff files.
 These files can be loaded immediately to WEKA in order to reproduce the results found in the paper.
-A version of WEKA that contains an implementation of HDDT can be found [here] (https://www3.nd.edu/~dial/software/).
+A version of WEKA that contains an implementation of HDDT can be found [https://www3.nd.edu/~dial/software/] (here).
 The WEKA configuration files can be found in the `weka_config_files` folder.